-This holiday involves going to very high altitude.
-During the course of your trip you will be spending at least one night above 4000 metres and/or trekking to 5000 metres or above.
+This holiday involves going to high altitude.
+During the course of your trip you will reach altitudes in excess of 3500 metres.
 This is not something that you should worry about; the human body is quite capable of adapting to a very wide range of altitudes, but it is important that we follow some simple rules in order to acclimatise successfully.
 Before coming on this holiday you should read the advice on trekking at high altitude.
-Unless you have previous experience of trekking above 4000 metres you should consult one of our trekking experts before embarking on this holiday.
+You can also talk to one of our trekking experts if you have any concerns about altitude.
 On this trip we carry a portable altitude chamber (PAC-bag) and/or bottled oxygen for use in emergencies.